soundpress/RulesOfNYC/docs/c06/index.rst

 (k) Encapsulated asbestos-containing materials shall be identified (e.g. using labels, signs or color coding) in order to warn building maintenance personnel in the event encapsulated materials must be disturbed.

-(l) The following maintenance procedures are recommended:
+(l) The following maintenance procedures are required, except when the encapsulated material is on utility lines located in the street:

    (1) A periodic inspection and maintenance program, consisting of an inspection at least annually to check for damage to all encapsulated surfaces.
 Recoating and repairs are to be performed according to procedures in this section.

    (2) Maintenance of records by the building owner, on the locations and condition of the encapsulated material and on alteration, renovation, modification, or other procedures that resulted in disturbance of the encapsulated material.

    (3) When conditions change and encapsulation is no longer an appropriate method, additional abatement methods should be conducted.